canonical-ols/talisker/docs/celery.rst

 Talisker provides some optional integration with celery.

-If you use taliskers celery wrapper, then celery will use talisker logging configuration.
+If you use talisker's celery wrapper, then celery will use the talisker logging configuration.
 In addition, if statsd is configured, then talisker will enable basic celery task metrics by default::

    $ talisker.celery worker -A myapp

+Talisker setups up timers for

+  - celery.<task_name>.enqueue  (time to publish to queue)
+  - celery.<task_name>.run      (time to run task)

+And counters for

+  - celery.<task_name>.retry
+  - celery.<task_name>.success
+  - celery.<task_name>.failure
+  - celery.<task_name>.revoked

 Note: talisker supports celery>=3.1.0.
 If you need to be sure, the package supports extras args to install celery dependencies::